 The last thing we did before the program ended and we were to part ways physically was to share with each other what specific thing we’d learned that we hope to take far, far with us and to share with each other an individual commitment that we will strive to honor forever.
 Some appreciated the practical aspect of the program—with every question, every activity came a question about solution and moving forward; some highlighted the lesson of active listening, others on their renewed appreciation for faith.
 Most, if not all, pointed out how much confidence they’d gained through the workshop (this goes for me, too).
 On ways to uplift, promote each other.
 The lessons were endless.

 So.
 That’s it.
 This would be all.

-If you’re a Muslim woman, be on the lookout for next year’s call because I cannot stress what an important opportunity this is.
-Please apply.
-Be on the lookout for it here: Muslim Women Leaders Program (the deadline for 2017 was Nov.
+If you’re a Muslim woman, be on the lookout for next year’s call because I cannot stress what an important opportunity this is: Muslim Women Leaders Program (the deadline for 2017 was Nov.
 1st, 2016).
 May your cohort be as beautiful and unforgettable (in a beautiful way) as mine was, aameen.

 EDIT: Next year’s leadership program application is out!
 Deadline Nov.
 1st.

 Assalam-o-Alaikum Dear Sister Orbala.
 Great reading and I have the faith that sisters like you will change many a bad things we have today in our homes and communities.
 Allah bless and pray the good work continues.